 Montane Terra Ridge Pants £90 – Cotswold Outdoor

 Size-wise, they are a loose fit and I’d recommend you go down a size.
 They look a bit baggy on me now but that’s because I’ve lost weight since I first got them.
-They actually come with a belt, but I hate wearing belts!
+They actually come with a belt, but I personally hate wearing belts.
 They have two pockets (no back pocket) and two vent zips which I always open to cool me down in warmer months and half zips on the leg for ease of putting them on.
 If I were to wear them in winter, I’d have to put a merino baselayer underneath for warmth.

 + super sturdy, reinforced knees and ankles, vent zips, stretchy round the bum

 – If you’re built like a drainpipe this style will swamp you